 The Microbiome by Dr. Shadi Saffari

-A healthy microbiome can benefit us, acting as if an acquired organ!
+A healthy microbiome can benefit us, acting like an acquired organ.
 It consists of a stable commensal microbial population, which does not elicit an acute immune response in normal circumstances.
 It is made up of thousands of different species and is associated with all surfaces of our bodies, such as the gastrointestinal tract, skin, and our respiratory tract.

 Top 5 functions of our microbiome: